Marijus90/weather-talkback-android/README.md

 - Add **RxJava2** to implement concurrency, and to further abstract the data layer.
 - Architecture improvements - update project to use Google recommended App Architecture (**MVVM**) https://developer.android.com/jetpack/docs/guide
 - Use **Retrofit** for the API calls instead of 3rd party library for more freedom of customisation.
+- To improve the data fetching flow by implementing a NetworkBoundResource class https://developer.android.com/jetpack/docs/guide#addendum

 ### Improvements to make this in to a final product
 - Redesign UI to support rotation and larger screen devices like **tablets**.
 - Display a week of weather information.
+- Add UI tests for the screens.
 - Make sure the data displayed persists on device rotation.
 - Allow user to select multiple locations.
 - Update UI design following **best accessibility practices**.